DistributedWiki/DocumentationTasks/README.md

-Repository to track tasks related to writing docuementation.
+Repository to track tasks related to writing documentation.